tencentyun/intlcloud-documents/product/网络/私有网络/产品简介/典型场景部署方案/专线接入的混合云部署_intl.md

 - **VPN connection** serves as Direct Connect slave (master/slave).

 >Note:
 > Your **network segment** between VPC and data center does not affect their communication, for Tencent Cloud Direct Connect gateway supports NAT.
-[Click here to view details](https://cloud.tencent.com/doc/product/215 /4976#.E4.B8.93.E7.BA.BFnat).

 ## Solutions:
 **Cloud data center**: Use CVM and Cloud Database to deploy cloud data center in a VPC created on Tencent Cloud.